 NatWest Group is the new name adopted in 2020 for what was formerly RBS.
 The name change marked the culmination of more than a decade that the group spent digging itself back out of the hole into which it collapsed during the 2008 financial crisis.
 The Royal Bank of Scotland first took a quantum leap into the upper ranks of the global industry in 2000 with the hostile takeover of UK consumer bank NatWest.
 The success of the NatWest takeover prompted RBS's then-CEO Fred Goodwin to embark on a string of ever larger acquisitions which were ultimately to prove disastrous.
 The crunch came in 2007 with an attempt to acquire Dutch banking giant ABN Amro.
 That absurdly ambitious takeover was one deal too many for RBS.
 The credit crisis which reached a climax the following year pushed the already over-extended group to the brink of bankruptcy, and it was saved only by its takeover by the British government.
-In 2009 it announced a program to sell off many of the assets it acquired over the previous five years and refocus on core activities in the UK.
+In 2009 it announced a programme to sell off many of the assets it acquired over the previous five years and refocus on core activities in the UK.
 Direct Line insurance, Citizens Bank of the US and other international operations as well as most of its commercial and investment banking operations were divested, but it struggled to find a buyer for a collection of UK bank branches - the so-called Williams & Glyn estate - it had been ordered to sell by EU regulators.
 They were instead finally closed, and their customers transferred to other banks.
-More than 12 years after its implosion, NatWest Group is still 62%-owned by the British government, with little prospect of an end to that situation before 2024.
+Over 13 years after its implosion, NatWest Group was still majority-owned by the British government.
+NatWest repurchased a further stake in 2022, reducing the state to 48.1% of equity.
 It reported its first - modest - profit for nine years in 2017, as well as its first dividend payout to shareholders for almost a decade.
-There was a more robust profit of £3.8bn in 2019, on revenues of £14.2bn, but the Covid pandemic forced the group back into the red for 2020.
-More than £3bn of loan impairments resulted in a net attributable loss of £753m on income of £10.8bn.
-Total assets were £800m.
+There was a more robust profit in 2019, but the Covid pandemic forced the group back into the red for 2020.
+A bounceback in 2021 resulted in net profit of almost £3.0bn on total income of £10.5bn.
+Total assets were £782bn.
 Retail bank NatWest is the group's biggest business, but it still operates as Royal Bank of Scotland in Scotland and Ulster Bank in Northern Ireland.
 Other units include a collection of private banks led by Coutts & Co, as well as leasing arm Lombard.
 Stephen Hester, who had undertaken most of the heavy lifting in RBS's post-2008 turnaround, was replaced as CEO in 2015 by Ross McEwan.
 He too stepped down after four years, to be replaced by Alison Rose.

 Capsule checked 6th March 2021